-The barnacle-encrusted pottery jars stacked all over town are much more than rustic souvenirs: they’re octopus traps.
-They're tied about 15 feet apart in long lines and dropped off shore.
+The barnacle-encrusted pottery jars stacked all over town are much more than rustic souvenirs: They're octopus traps.
+They're tied about 15 feet apart in long lines and dropped offshore.
 (And ancient, unwritten tradition allocates different chunks of undersea territory to each Salema family.)
-Octopi, thinking these are a cozy place to set an ambush, climb in and get ambushed themselves.
-When the fishermen hoist them in, the stubborn octopi hang on — unaware they’ve made their final mistake.
+Octopuses, thinking these are a cozy place to set an ambush, climb in and get ambushed themselves.
+When the fishermen hoist them in, the stubborn octopuses hang on — unaware they've made their final mistake.

 Sebastian hauls in the line as the old pots are noisily welcomed aboard.
 Water splashes everywhere, but there's no sign of an octopus.
 Sebastian grabs his bleach bottle, gives each pot a little squirt and a maced octopus flops angrily into the boat.
 It's bound for the market and, who knows, perhaps my dinner plate tonight.

-But one bit of old Algarve magic still glitters quietly in the sun: Sebastian’s home town, Salema.
-You'll find it at the end of a small road, just off the main drag between the big city of Lagos and the rugged "land's end of Europe," Cape Sagres.
-This simple fishing village has a few hotels, time-share condos up the road, some hippies’ bars with rock music, English and German menus and signs (including bullfight ads for "Stierkampf"), a lovely beach, and lots of sun.
+But one bit of old Algarve magic still glitters quietly in the sun: Sebastian's home town, Salema.
+You'll find it at the end of a small road, just off the main drag between the big city of Lagos and the rugged "Land's End of Europe," Cape Sagres.
+This simple fishing village has a few hotels, time-share condos up the road, some hippie bars with rock music, English and German menus and signs (including bullfight ads for "Stierkampf"), a lovely beach, and lots of sun.

 Lying where a dirt road hits the sea, Salema has three streets, five restaurants, a couple of bars, and a lane full of fisherfolk who happily rent out rooms to foreign guests.
 Salema's flatbed-truck market rolls in each morning.
 There's one truck for fruit, one for vegetables, and one for clothing.
 A highlight of any Salema day is watching the fishing boats come and go as a tractor drags them in.
 Travelers and locals alike ignore an ever-growing circle of modern condo-type hotels, apartments, and villas up the hillside — skip the hotels, and go for the quartos (they're like B&Bs, but without the breakfast).